cymen/react-daypicker/README.md

 import 'react-daypicker/src/DayPicker.scss';
 ```

 The root element is `.react-daypicker-root`.
+The default styling is
+intentionally monochrome and basic so that you can drop it into your project
+without having to fiddle with styles right away.

 ## Dependencies